Molvanîa: Plot

-Language

 The fictional Molvanîan language is said to be so complicated that it takes an average of 16 years to learn.
 Not only is the tone in which one speaks important to the meaning, but also the pitch.
 It is a gendered language, with different articles being used depending on whether a noun is masculine, feminine, neutral, or a type of cheese.
 There are language schools for tourists to attend, which are described by the book as a "waste of time".

 Flag

-Design

 The flag of Molvanîa is called the "Trikolor" despite the fact it contains only two colours: red and yellow.
 During the Soviet occupation, the flag had a yellow hammer and sickle in the top left corner.
 After the fall of communism, Molvanîa became one of the few ex-Soviet states to retain the hammer and sickle, but added a trowel into the symbol.

-Anthem

-The country's national anthem could be heard on the website Molvania.com (via Wayback Machine).
-Its lyrics are largely anti-gypsy, yet when anyone leaves the country, the border security gives citizens and tourists the gypsy curse, and it rubs in the fact that the country is a failed state.

 Criticism

 The book was criticised by the United Kingdom's former Minister for Europe Keith Vaz, who accused it of exploiting prejudice.
 Vaz said the book was a little "cheeky" because "it does reflect some of the prejudices which are taking root [in Europe].
 He [Mr Gleisner] does try and show exactly where we are lacking in our knowledge; the sad thing is, some people might actually believe that this country exists."